Dead Man's Cave

 passageway was narrow and less than four feet high, it opened up into a

 their torches around, Oliver found the first of five skeletons

 they found several tight passageways extending into the gloom of the

 mountain.
-Choosing one, they followed the tunnel deeper into
+Choosing one, they followed the tunnel deeper into the

 Shining their torches around, Melton noticed shelves on the western

-three prospectors was reported in both The Fairplay Flume and
+of these three prospectors was reported in both The Fairplay Flume

 More Colorado Treasures Next Page